 Have you been charged with embezzlement?
 Call us now.
 We can help.

-When your future is at stake, it is important to put your case in the hands of an experienced Defense Lawyer as soon as possible.
+When your future is at stake, it is important to put your case in the hands of an experienced defense lawyer as soon as possible.
 For more than 25 years, criminal defense attorney Norman Mattar has defended people accused of serious criminal offenses such as embezzlement in Buffalo and Western New York.
 He offers a free initial consultation to discuss your case.

-What is embezzlement and larceny?
+What are embezzlement and larceny?

 Embezzlement usually involves the unauthorized use of a company credit card or taking funds from an employer’s bank account, cash register or safe.
 Embezzlement occurs when property or an item is taken from someone who was entrusted to hold it on behalf of the owner.
-The actual criminal charge is Grand Larceny, which in New York is theft of property valued at $1,000 or more.
+The actual criminal charge is grand larceny, which in New York is theft of property valued at $1,000 or more.

 There are many different components when handling an embezzlement or larceny matter, so it’s important to contact an embezzlement lawyer as soon as possible.

-Penalty for embezzlement in New York State
+Penalty for embezzlement in New York

-- Third Degree: Applies when the property involved is valued between $3,000 and $50,000.
-This is a Class D felony and could mean up to seven years in prison.
+- Third-degree: Property is $3,000 to $50,000.
+This is a Class D felony punishable by up to seven years in prison.

 What are defenses against an embezzlement charge in New York?

-Potential defenses to embezzlement charges include the following:
+Potential defenses to embezzlement charges include:

-- You did not take the money
+- You did not take the money.

-- You had permission or authority to take the money
+- You had permission or authority to take the money.

 Attorney Norman Mattar will build the strongest possible defense based on the facts of your case.
 Even if the state has a strong case, it may be possible to negotiate a favorable resolution.
 In some cases, employers are only interested in getting their money back and would be willing to drop the charges if you provide restitution.

-Contact a Buffalo Embezzlement Lawyer
+Contact a Buffalo embezzlement lawyer